How to Craft a Poem with Found Art & Words

 Because sometimes we don't know what God is saying until we see it.

-How To ‘Write” a Poem with Found words and pictures
+How To ‘Write” a poem with found words and pictures

-To Begin, if you can, take 15 minutes to make a mess.
+To begin, if you can, take 15 minutes to make a mess.
 Like this one.

 MATERIALS: